Kidney stone REMOVAL

 - Cystoscopy and ureteroscopy.
-During cystoscopy, the doctor uses a cystoscope to look inside the urethra and bladder to find a stone in your urethra or bladder.
+During cystoscopy, the doctor uses a cystoscope to look inside the urethra and bladder to find a stone in the urethra or bladder.
 During ureteroscopy, the doctor uses a ureteroscope, which is longer and thinner than a cystoscope, to see detailed images of the lining of the ureters and kidneys.
 The doctor inserts the cystoscope or ureteroscope through the urethra to see the rest of the urinary tract.
 Once the stone is found, the doctor can remove it or break it into smaller pieces.
 The doctor performs these procedures in the hospital with anesthesia.
-You can typically go home the same day.
+The patient can typically go home the same day.

 Staff-Assisted Home Dialysis